k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/Installation-podman.md

 This document describes how to use **Podman Compose** to host K2view Fabric Web Studio.
 It outlines the setup, components, installation options, and features relevant to Podman-based container environments.

 **Podman Compose Setup**: Fabric Web Studio can be deployed using **Podman Compose**, which allows users to run Compose YAML files with Podman’s container engine.
 Podman Compose orchestrates the Web Studio environment—including a selected Fabric profile, an embedded Fabric engine, and a Traefik reverse proxy—enabling the creation of multiple, isolated Fabric Spaces.
-This setup offers a lightweight and daemonless alternative to Docker-based runtimes, fully aligned with Enterprise Linux practices
+This setup offers a lightweight and daemonless alternative to Docker-based runtimes, fully aligned with Enterprise Linux practices.

-Version 2.1 introduces minor enhancements to Fabric Web Studio including updated Fabric runtime, increased heap size defaults, improved healthcheck, simplified runtime overrides, and additional `k2space.sh` options.
+Version 2.1 introduces minor enhancements to Fabric Web Studio, including an updated Fabric runtime, increased heap size defaults, an improved health check, simplified runtime overrides, and additional `k2space.sh` options.

 ## Content